Discover folk - the CRM for people-powered businesses

 Tracking leads by closing date helps measure the pace at which leads are moving through the sales funnel and how efficiently they are being converted.
 It also provides insight into revenue forecasting and the time it takes to close deals.
 By knowing when deals close, businesses can optimize their sales processes and identify any bottlenecks.

-Example: If a company closes 10 leads in September and 15 leads in October, they can monitor improvements or slowdowns in their ability to convert leads into customers over time.
+Example: If your team closes 20 leads in September and 30 leads in October, you can monitor improvements or slowdowns in your ability to convert leads into customers over time.

 3. Revenue by closing date